Onboard fast. Pay right.

 Penalties for non-compliance are significant and can include fines, interest, and even imprisonment for severe defaults.

-• PF non-payment: Penalty of ₹1 lakh, plus 12% interest and damages.
+• PF non-payment: Can attract a penalty of ₹1 lakh, plus 12% interest and damages.

 Onboarding should begin on or before the employee's joining date.
 Key documents and registrations must be completed within 7-10 days of joining to ensure compliance with EPF, ESIC, and other statutory requirements.